tmtmtmtm/voteit-data-pw/README.md

 # UK Vote Data

-This generates data for use in a sample UK VoteIt
+Turn UK voting data from PublicWhip into JSON suitable for use with a Stancer.

 ## Usage